Is Cabo San Lucas Safe? Top Safety Tips for Solo Travelers

 But unfortunately, sometimes things happen beyond your control (hurricanes, earthquakes, etc.) or you get very ill – it happens!
 There are a few things to keep in mind here:

 - If your illness can be solved by a doctor, don’t be afraid to go to a local pharmacy in Cabo!
-There are, from my experience, very good and can typically see you within an hour.
+In Mexico, most pharmacies have a certified and registered Doctor who only accepts walk-in appointments.

 During our Cabo trip, a friend did get sick and had to go to the pharmacy.
 He was seen by a doctor within an hour, got a prescription and was able to fill it nextdoor.
 Our friend was better within a day – and at a fraction of the cost of an American doctor.